March 12, 2026 (3mo ago)

 | AWS S3 | $2.30 | $45.00 | $47.30 |

-| Cloudflare R2 | $1.50 | $0.00 | $1.50 |
+| Cloudflare R2 | See pricing page | $0.00 | See pricing page |

-| Backblaze B2 + Cloudflare | $0.60 | $0.00 | $0.60 |
+| Backblaze B2 + Cloudflare | See pricing page | $0.00 | See pricing page |

-| MinIO on a VPS ($6/mo) | ~$1.00* | $0.00** | ~$6.00 |
+| MinIO on a VPS | ~$1.00* | $0.00** | ~$6.00 |

 | Temps (built-in storage) | Included | Included | ~$6.00*** |

-*Portion of VPS cost allocated to storage. **Behind CDN. ***Temps Cloud pricing covers compute, storage, and all built-in features.
+*Portion of VPS cost allocated to storage. **Behind CDN. ***Temps Cloud pricing covers compute, storage, and all built-in platform features.

-For most indie hackers, startups, and small teams?
-Self-hosted storage is more than durable enough, and the cost difference pays for itself in month one.
+For most indie hackers, startups, and small teams, self-hosted storage is more than durable enough, and the cost difference pays for itself in month one.